Vidhi2604/form-generator/README.md

 - Supports various field types (text, email, radio, textarea, etc.).
 - Real-time updates: Form automatically reflects changes made in the JSON editor.

+<h3>2.
+Form validation review</h3>

+- Built-in validation using Zod for required fields, custom patterns, and more.
+- Shows error messages for invalid or missing inputs.

+<h3>3.
+Dark mode support</h3>

+- Toggle between light and dark themes for better accessibility and user preference.

+<h3>4."Copy Form JSON" Button</h3>

+- Quickly copy the current form's JSON schema to the clipboard with a single click.

+<h3>5.
+Download Form Submissions</h3>

+- Save all form submissions as a JSON file.
+- The download button is enabled only when the form has been successfully filled and submitted.

+<h3>6.
+Responsive Layout</h3>

+- Mobile-friendly UI with responsive design for optimal usability across devices.
 ## 📂 Project Structure

 ## ⚙️ Installation